PietropaoloFrisoni/Star-spinfoam-model/README.md

 # Computation of star spin foam amplitude

-**To use this code, you just need to interact with the file "configs_to_compute.jl", specifying the configurations that you want to compute and the M-H parameters for the computation.**
+**This code can be used simply interacting with the file "configs_to_compute.jl", specifying the configurations that you want to compute and the M-H parameters for the computation.**

 The usage, as well as the meaning of the various flags, is explained in this document (see sections below).